PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 rewrite—from a conditional logical Pauli to a frame expression—must be recorded in the resolved plan.

-The IR retains logical intent even when a backend could be produced by first flattening to physical gates.
+The QEC dialect retains logical intent even when a backend could be produced by first flattening to physical gates.
 In particular, Guppy generation must not accept an arbitrary `TickCircuit` as its input: that would discard patch ownership, structured arrays, logical gate boundaries, and qubit lifetime information.